 Most of the supplies you need to make canna-gummies are very easy to find in most grocery stores.
 If possible, make these candies in a silicone mold and they will pop right out after being chilled.
 It is also helpful to taste the mixture before pouring it into the mold.
 If the weed taste is too strong, try adding some additional honey.

-- 4 tablespoons of gelatin (if you are vegan, use grass-fed gelatin)
+- 4 tablespoons of gelatin (use grass-fed gelatin to make it vegan)

 - 3 tablespoons of raw honey

-- ¼ cup of your cannabutter (you can use more or less depending on how strong you want your gummies)
+- ¼ cup of your cannabutter (use more or less depending on how strong you want the gummies)